w3f/General-Grants-Program/grants/speculative/bit_country.md

 **Bit.Country Is**

+Bit.Country provides a new way to socialize with a game feel, while also being driven by real economics.

 * A decentralized world - putting community first.
 * An open NFT/game protocol for managing & incentivizing small-medium communities using gamification.